 But I don’t want to change…

-There are two main objections I hear from those who try and maintain multiple Mailchimp lists:
+There are three main objections I hear from those who try and maintain multiple Mailchimp lists:

-Forms are, in my mind, one of the most important aspects of making Mailchimp work effectively, they keep the wheel turning… and as such, don’t waste time on form solutions that won’t give you what you want, because there are many out there that will.
+Forms are, in my mind, one of the most important aspects of making Mailchimp work effectively, they keep the wheel turning… and as such, don’t waste time on form solutions that won’t give you what you want (such as allowing you to segment effectively in Mailchimp), because there are many out there that will.

 My view is very clear – an unsubscribe is an unsubscribe.
 If you have different brands, then it’s fine to have more than one audience, but otherwise when someone makes a choice to unsubscribe… they want to stop emails… period.

-As you can see, I’m very passionate about the area of multiple audiences and how they are a serious drag on time, energy and your ability to be an effective email marketer.
+As you can see, I’m very into Mailchimp database management and multiple audiences and how they are a serious drag on time, energy and your ability to be an effective email marketer.

-My experience has repeatedly suggested that a single audience is the ONLY WAY to be successful with your email marketing in Mailchimp, and I’ve yet to see a convincing argument otherwise… but that doesn’t mean there isn’t one.
+My experience has repeatedly suggested that a single audience is the ONLY WAY to be successful with your email marketing in Mailchimp, and I’ve yet to see a convincing argument otherwise.

 If you have more than one audience and believe it’s right for your business, feel free to comment below as I’d love the feedback!